 Microsoft has developed this model to define the level of efficiency so IT organizations can achieve the goals of better management of their IT infrastructure.
 Four levels of operational efficiency have been identified: basic, standardized, rationalized, and dynamic.
 These four levels correspond to the technological capabilities and describe the effectiveness of services in specific scenarios.
 Processing from one level to another, the company can gain efficiency and reduce operating costs and maintenance.

-To better evaluate the level of optimization of the existing infrastructure and categorize areas for improvement, infrastructure optimization model covers different areas: identity management and access rights, administration of workstations, servers and devices, network security, protection and data recovery, security administration.
+To better evaluate the level of optimization of the existing infrastructure and categorize areas for improvement, the infrastructure optimization model covers different areas: identity management and access rights, administration of workstations, servers, and devices, network security, protection and data recovery, and security administration.
 This post focuses on practices in each of these sectors to identify and measure their impact on system availability and operating costs in different scenarios servers.

 Recommended Practices for Core Infrastructure